drshahizan/software-engineering/materials/sec01/mod6.md

 The architectural organization that is best for delivering the non-functional requirements of a system will depend on the specific requirements and constraints of the system being developed.
 Here are some examples of architectural organizations that can help deliver non-functional requirements:

-1. Layered Architecture: A layered architecture can help deliver non-functional requirements such as modifiability, maintainability, and scalability.
+1.  **Layered Architecture**: A layered architecture can help deliver non-functional requirements such as modifiability, maintainability, and scalability.
 By separating the system into layers, each layer can be optimized for a specific set of non-functional requirements.
 For example, the data access layer can be optimized for performance, while the business logic layer can be optimized for maintainability.

-2. Microservices Architecture: A microservices architecture can help deliver non-functional requirements such as scalability, resilience, and fault tolerance.
+2.  **Microservices Architecture**: A microservices architecture can help deliver non-functional requirements such as scalability, resilience, and fault tolerance.
 By breaking the system down into smaller, independent services, each service can be optimized for a specific set of non-functional requirements.
 This can help improve overall system performance and availability.

-3. Service-Oriented Architecture (SOA): A service-oriented architecture can help deliver non-functional requirements such as interoperability, scalability, and modifiability.
+3.  **Service-Oriented Architecture (SOA)**: A service-oriented architecture can help deliver non-functional requirements such as interoperability, scalability, and modifiability.
 By breaking the system down into smaller, modular services, each service can be designed to be loosely coupled and independently deployable.
 This can help improve system flexibility and adaptability.

-4. Event-Driven Architecture: An event-driven architecture can help deliver non-functional requirements such as responsiveness, scalability, and flexibility.
+4.  **Event-Driven Architecture**: An event-driven architecture can help deliver non-functional requirements such as responsiveness, scalability, and flexibility.
 By designing the system to react to events, the system can be optimized for real-time or near real-time processing, and can be easily scaled up or down to handle changes in event volumes.

-5. Domain-Driven Design: Domain-driven design can help deliver non-functional requirements such as modifiability, maintainability, and scalability.
+5.  **Domain-Driven Design**: Domain-driven design can help deliver non-functional requirements such as modifiability, maintainability, and scalability.
 By focusing on the domain model of the system, the system can be designed to be more maintainable and scalable, as well as more closely aligned with the needs of its users.

 Overall, the choice of architectural organization will depend on the specific requirements and constraints of the system being developed, and on the desired non-functional requirements that need to be delivered.
 The architecture should be designed to optimize the system's performance, availability, and maintainability while also ensuring that it meets the needs of its users.